-Notes: 1) DREAM is an investigator-led trial.
-2) Survodutide is licensed to Boehringer Ingelheim from Zealand Pharma, with Boehringer solely responsible for development and commercialization globally (subject to Zealand's co-promotion rights in the Nordic countries).
-3) SYNCHRONIZETM-1 and SYNCHRONIZETM-2.
-4) Discovery and development agreement with Alexion, AstraZeneca Rare Disease.
+Notes: 1.
+DREAM is an investigator-led trial.
+2. Survodutide is licensed to Boehringer Ingelheim from Zealand Pharma, with Boehringer solely responsible for development and commercialization globally (subject to Zealand's co-promotion rights in the Nordic countries).
+3. SYNCHRONIZETM.